JordyAaldering/Big-Data/docs/assignment05.md

 socketDF.createOrReplaceTempView("runeUpdatesDF")
 ```

-Using a regular expression we can now parse the input stream into two strings for the material and item name, and an integer for the sell price.
+Using a regular expression we can now parse the input stream into two strings for the material and item name, and an integer for the sell price of that item.

 ```scala
 val regex = "\"^([A-Z].+) ([A-Z].+) was sold for (\\\\d+)\""